mrlecko/macgyver_mud/ACTIVE_INFERENCE_ENHANCEMENTS.md

 - `tests/test_active_inference_critical_protocols.py`: Validates free-energy-driven panic and entropy-driven flow.
 - `tests/test_active_inference_episode_replay_effect.py`: Ensures automatic replay updates likelihoods.
 - `tests/test_active_inference_robust_scenario.py`: Exercises the richer alarm/key/noisy scenario.
+- `tests/test_heuristic_robust_opt_in.py`: Verifies the heuristic runtime uses robust skills when opted in and that the benchmark helper reports metrics for both runtimes.

 ## Current behavior vs heuristic baseline
 - Active Inference now escapes in both unlocked and locked cases (window fallback), selects an epistemic action first in the unlocked integration test, and can persist learned parameters.
 - The heuristic runtime remains richer (procedural/episodic memory, silver scoring, critical-state hooks); Active Inference is now functional but still lean: fixed-depth policy search, hand-shaped preferences, no long-horizon planning or memory integration.
+- Robust scenario support is opt-in: the classic heuristic remains unchanged by default; enabling the flag swaps in the robust wrapper and robust scores.
+Active Inference continues to run on the robust generative model independently of the flag.

 ## Known limitations / next steps
 - Preferences/cost weights remain hand-tuned; persisted preferences help, but validating against graph changes would strengthen robustness.
 - Policy search still relies on brute force or simple beam; more advanced pruning/batching would help for larger spaces.
 - Persistence is JSON-with-version; no checkpointing/history yet.
 - Critical-state is entropy/FE-only; Lyapunov and richer protocols are not integrated.
 Procedural/episodic memory influence is minimal (SkillStats bias; replay uses heuristic state inference).
+- Robust heuristic wrapper is intentionally simple (deterministic key search, coarse belief bumps); it covers the alarm/key/jam domain but is not tuned for optimality.

 ## Red Team Assessment (current)
 - Learning is rudimentary: per-step Dirichlet/preference count updates, but no multi-episode convergence or checkpoints; preferences still mostly hand-shaped.